Fisherman's Friends: Repertoire

 Their repertoire includes both shanties and other nautical songs, some of which are fairly lewd.

 With the addition of Nicholas and Lobb (accordion and guitar) to the founding members of the group, they have included musical accompaniment in their performances.
 Lobb and former member Hawkins were previously both supported by Vintage Guitars and regularly use their instruments on stage.

 Toby now performs using Takamine guitars while Jason is supported by Allodi Accordions.

 In 2023 the band brought in accomplished musicians and vocalists Simon Johnson and Marcus Bonfanti to their live performance line up.
 Both had previously appeared in previous albums recorded by the band.

 Notable performances

 The group performed at the 2010 Cornbury music festival in Oxfordshire, at the Glastonbury Festival on several occasions, typically on the Acoustic Stage, but on one occasion performing on the Pyramid Stage, and at the Cambridge Folk Festival.
 The band have also appeared at Towersey Festival, Wickham Festival, Beautiful days, Costa Del Folk, Shrewsbury Folk Festival, Tunes in the Dunes, Boardmasters and Celtic Connections, among others.

 Because they are semi-professional, the band do not tour extensively, but usually embark on short tours in November and February/March.
-They still occasionally perform in Port Isaac, singing on The Platt (at the back of the beach) in the summer for charity.
+They still occasionally perform for charity in Port Isaac, singing on The Platt (at the back of the beach) in the summer.